 JVET-L0662 BoG on CE3.6: Intra mode coding [X. Zhao]

+JVET-L0681 BoG on CE11.3: Deblocking for 4 x N and N x 4 block boundaries [A.M.
+Kotra (Huawei)] [late] [miss]

+JVET-L0684 BoG report on CE14 and CE14 related contributions [L. Zhang]

+JVET-L0685 BoG report on CE6.1: Primary transform and related contributions [X. Zhao]

 List of actions taken affecting Draft 2 of VVC, VTM 2, BTM and 360Lib

 The following is a summary, in the form of a brief list, of the actions taken at the meeting that affect the text of the VVC draft text, VTM or 360Lib description.
 Both technical and editorial issues are included.
 This list is provided only as a summary – details of specific actions are noted elsewhere in this report and the list provided here may not be complete and correct.
 The listing of a document number only indicates that the document is related, not that it was adopted in whole or in part.